Kataiser/Iji-TAS-mod/README.md

 \> Target/actual FPS

 ## Modifications
 As per the rules of TAS modding, only the bare minimum of changes to the game have been made to allow the reading of the inputs from a file, along with some minor changes to make creation much easier without affecting gameplay and the final playback.
-Note that in-game save files are currently broken, likely due to bug fixes in reading text files between Game Maker 7 and 8.1.

 - Reading inputs from a chosen file, with guaranteed sync
 - Saving and loading of savestates